Online business. Internet business. You’ve heard the words and been intrigued by the idea. But what exactly is an online business?

 Certainly — the statistics provide evidence of failure.
-For example, between 74% and 87% of solopreneur online businesses have zero to near-zero traffic.
+For example, when we analyzed the traffic of websites created on the most popular blogging platforms, 74% to 87% of them have zero to near-zero traffic.

 The most successful way to create an online business is to build a website full of high quality, reliable information for which you’re viewed as an authority.
 But it’s not enough simply to build a website — you have to understand your potential customers.

 As you learn about the problems, needs, and desires of your growing audience, your online business can offer products and services to help resolve them.
 Without that critical understanding, all you have is a website.

 The question is, how do you take all these shifting parts and mold them into one coherent whole?